Mortgage Calculator

 When does PMI go away?

 PMI is automatically removed once your remaining loan balance drops to 80% of the original home price (i.e., when your loan-to-value ratio reaches 80% or lower).
 This happens naturally as you make payments and pay down principal.
-You can also reach this threshold faster by making extra payments toward principal using our Mortgage Payoff Calculator.
+You can also reach this threshold faster by making extra payments toward principal using the Mortgage Payoff Calculator.

 What's included in a monthly mortgage payment?

 A monthly mortgage payment typically includes principal and interest (P&I), property taxes, homeowners insurance, PMI (if your down payment was less than 20%), and HOA fees if applicable.
 This is sometimes referred to as PITI (Principal, Interest, Taxes, Insurance).
-Our calculator breaks down each component so you can see exactly where your money goes.
+This calculator breaks down each component so you can see exactly where your money goes.

 How much is property tax on a house?

 Property tax rates vary significantly by location but average roughly 1.1% of a home's value per year in the United States.
 On a $350,000 home, that would be approximately $3,850 per year or $321 per month.
-Our calculator pre-fills an estimate based on national averages, but you should check your local tax rate for a more accurate figure.
+This calculator pre-fills an estimate based on national averages, but you should check your local tax rate for a more accurate figure.

 How much house can I afford?

-While this calculator shows you what a specific mortgage will cost each month, the reverse question — how much house you can afford based on your income and expenses — requires a different approach.
+While this calculator shows you what a specific mortgage will cost each month, the reverse question (how much house you can afford based on your income and expenses) requires a different approach.
 A common guideline is that your total monthly housing costs should not exceed 28% of your gross monthly income.

 What is a good interest rate for a mortgage?